jlab-sensing/GreenerGreenHouses/BeagleBoneBlack/README.md

 Telnet is used to control the LF11 Light Fixture.
 Note that the LF11 only provides illumination to the plants, and does not control the LBRB9 Light Bar for LiFi communication.

 ### (Recommended) Ethernet Blacklisted From Connman
-The steps below describe how to connecto to the LF11 (DC11) using manual configuration on the ethernet interface.
+The steps below describe how to connect to the LF11 (DC11) using manual configuration on the ethernet interface.
 This method has a downside of requiring additional setup and (untested:) may not work properly if you want to use the ethernet port for an internet connection.
 The upside is that this will not interfere with the wifi wlan0 internet connection.

 Further investigation in `/etc/dhcp/dhclient.conf` could help resolve static/dhcp issues (i.e. preferred dhcp ip or fallback static ip after no dhcp server response).